dhondta/python-tinyscript/docs/helpers.md

 - `ts.ConfigPath`: additional class for handling configuration files or folders

     This subclass of `Path` takes an `application` name and a `file` boolean as arguments and makes configuration items depending on the OS (e.g. on Windows, using `%APPDATA%` or on Linux, user's home folder).
 If `file` is `True`, then make a config file path, otherwise create a config folder.

+- `ts.CredentialsPath`: new class for handling a file with credentials

+    This subclass of `Path` handles `id` and `secret` attributes (that can be specified while creating an instance with the same keyword-arguments) with loading from or saving to a file that has the read-write permissions only for the owner.
+This class adds the following methods:

+    - `load(delimiter)`: loads credentials from the given path (default delimiter: `:`)
+    - `save(delimiter)`: saves credentials to the given path (default delimiter: `:`), creating the file with read-write permissions limited to the owner

 - `ts.MirrorPath`: additional class for handling mirrored files and folders

     This mirrors an item, that is, if the given source does not exist in the given destination, it creates a symbolic link and recurses if it is a folder.